HashMap vs EnumMap in Java

 Before looking differences between EnumMap and HashMap, few words about What is common between them.
 Both of them implements Map interface so they can be used in all methods which accept Map and data can be accessed using common Map methods e.g. get() and put().
 Internally EnumMap is represented using Array and provides constant time performance for common methods e.g. get() or put().
 Now let's see few differences between EnumMap vs HashMap :

-1) As said earlier, first and foremost difference between EnumMap and HashMap is that, EnumMap is optimized for enum keys while HashMap is a general purpose Map implementation similar to Hashtable. you can not use any type other than Enum as key in EnumMap but you can use both Enum and any other Object as key in HashMap.
+1) As said earlier, first and foremost difference between EnumMap and HashMap is that EnumMap is optimized for enum keys while HashMap is a general purpose Map implementation similar to Hashtable. you can not use any type other than Enum as key in EnumMap but you can use both Enum and any other Object as key in HashMap.

-2) Another difference between EnumMap and HashMap is performance. as discussed in previous point, due to specialized optimization done for Enum keys, EnumMap is likely to perform better than HashMap when using enum as key object.
+2) Another difference between EnumMap and HashMap is performance. as discussed in the previous point, due to specialized optimization done for Enum keys, EnumMap is likely to perform better than HashMap when using enum as key object.

 int index = ((Enum)key).ordinal();